-Many schools struggle to provide high-quality educational opportunities to their growing and diverse — in first language spoken and time spent in the US, among other factors — English language learner population.
+Many schools struggle to provide high-quality educational opportunities to their growing and diverse -- in first language spoken and time spent in the US, among other factors -- population of English learners.
 It is difficult to fully integrate students’ English language development with their learning of subject matter concepts and over time, students miss out on the core curriculum, widening achievement gaps between English learners and native English speakers.
 Many schools also grapple with the consequences of re-designating English learners as Fluent English Proficient, as re-designation can mean that students lose access to critical services that support their integration into mainstream classrooms.
 While some schools are pioneering bilingual education programs, finding qualified educators and suitable materials for these classrooms remain challenges.

 Ideas from the Field

 - Embracing native language instruction by having bilingual teachers lead classes entirely in Spanish and also allowing students to take exams in their native language is one initiative underway.
 On a similar theme, another school created classes of half Spanish-speakers and half English-speakers, alternately week-by-week the language of instruction.

 - Parent and community engagement is also seen as a critical approach, whether that consists of regular parent meetings, public relations efforts, or community partnerships, all with a focus on families for whom English is not the native language.

 English learners are chasing leads and breaking newsReaching English learners in grades 3–5 with investigative journalism projects- Compton Unified School District